IQSS/social_science_software_toolkit/best_practices_per_language/r_best_practices.md

     +   are tested locally using `check(args = c('--as-cran'))` from the [**devtools**](https://CRAN.R-project.org/package=devtools) package and repotely on [Travis CI](https://travis-ci.org/) (Linux and macOS) and [Appveyor](https://www.appveyor.com/) (Windows).
 This tests that the package can build, all tests pass, including CRAN requirements.

-    +   has code coverage reported [codecov.io](https://codecov.io/)
+    +   has code coverage reported on [codecov.io](https://codecov.io/)

-### Version Control
+### Version Control and Open Development

 -   The full development of the package source code should be version controlled.
-The recommended version control tool is
+The recommended version control tool is [git](https://git-scm.com/).

+-   Unless privacy concerns necessitate otherwise, source code should be developed in the open, on a publicly accessible website that has facilities version control, bug reporting, project management, and community contributions.
+The recommended service is [GitHub](https://github.com/).

 ### Report Card